-Topical calcineurin inhibitors (TCIs) are a relatively new class of anti-inflammatory drug.
+Topical calcineurin inhibitors (TCIs) are a relatively new class of anti-inflammatory drugs.
 They do not contain steroids.
 Yet they’re effective in treating the rash and itching caused by AD.

-The FDA admits that it will take decades of research to determine if there’s an actual proven risk.
+The FDA admits that it will take decades of research to determine whether there’s an actual proven cancer risk.
 In the meantime, the FDA recommends that these medications only be used as second-line treatment options.

 If your doctor determines that your AD isn’t responding to other treatments, they may consider short-term treatment with TCIs.

-Topical prescriptions are the most common and most studied treatment for AD.
-On occasion, your doctor may prescribe oral medications such as:
+Topical prescriptions are the most common treatment for AD.
+On occasion, a doctor may prescribe oral medications such as:

 - oral corticosteroids for widespread, severe, and resistant AD